jxnblk/axs/README.md

 ## Props

+- `css` - style object for cxs - will be converted into a unique className and inject styles into the head of the document

 ### Booleans
 - `m0` - `m4` - margin from a scale from 0 to 4
 - `mt0` - `mt4` - margin top